enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-10-05 Building 0.0.2 and workshop prep

+Rilla has proposed that we do a qualitative analysis workshop on Oct 06, 2023.
+I created some questions and ideas for it [over here](analysis_workshop_01_prep.md).

+The idea is to familiarize folks in the research group with the methodology and the tools involved.
+In this case, this will mean both the repo-to-qda tool for preparing a corpus of data.
+The workshop might be multi-part.

 ## 2023-10-04 Saving & loading the manual encoding

 I have to improve the manual encoding, right now it is slightly broken. (...)
 OK, it was actually a lot broken.
 It took me waaaay longer than I expected to filly fix it.
 Well, at least it seems fully functional now.